GraemeCaldwell/docs/docs/guides/tools-reference/tools/cron-job-every-5-minutes/index.md

 ## Crontab Basics

-Cron jobs are scheduled in the crontab (cron table) file, which is edited with the `crontab` command.
+Cron jobs are scheduled in the crontab (cron table) file.
 The crontab file consists of multiple lines, each with six fields separated by white space.
 The first five fields are date and time fields, and the sixth field is the command to be run.

 The date and time fields tell cron when to run the command.
 From left to right, they indicate:

 * Minute of the hour (0-59)